North Korea leader Kim is still in charge, has leg injury - source

-BEIJING/SEOUL North Korean leader Kim Jong Un is in firm control of his government but hurt his leg taking part in a military drill, a source with access to the secretive North's leadership said, playing down speculation over the 31-year-old's health and grip on power in the nuclear-capable nation.
+BEIJING/SEOUL North Korean leader Kim Jong Un is in firm control of his government but has hurt his leg, a source with access to the secretive North's leadership said, playing down speculation over the 31-year-old's health and grip on power.

-North Korea's state media, which usually chronicle Kim's activities in great detail, have not mentioned any public appearances since he attended a concert with his wife on Sept.
-3 and the official KCNA news agency indicated he did not attend an important political anniversary on Friday.
+North Korea's state media, which usually chronicles Kim's whereabouts in great detail, has not made any mention of his activities since he attended a concert with his wife on Sept.
+3, and Kim was absent from early state media coverage of a major political anniversary on Friday.

 In the previous two years, Kim marked the anniversary of the founding of North Korea's Workers' Party with a post-midnight visit to the Pyongyang mausoleum where the bodies of his father and grandfather are interred.

-But the report by KCNA did not mention Kim's name in a list of high-level party and military officials who attended an event at the mausoleum on Friday.
-A flower basket from Kim was placed at the mausoleum, it said.
+Last year, that visit was covered about four hours later by the state's KCNA news agency, and by the daily Rodong Sinmun newspaper.
+As of about 8 a.m.
+(2300 GMT) on Friday, there was no KCNA report of an event at the mausoleum.
+Friday's Rodong Sinmun could not yet be seen on its website.

+Kim's father, Kim Jong Il, did not always attend the Oct.
+10 memorial event when he was in power.

-The source with access to the North's leadership, who has close ties to Pyongyang and Beijing, said on Thursday that Kim had hurt his leg while inspecting military exercises.
+The source, who has close ties to Pyongyang and Beijing, said on Thursday that Kim hurt his leg while inspecting military exercises.

 "He ordered all the generals to take part in drills and he took part too.
 They were crawling and running and rolling around, and he pulled a tendon," the source told Reuters on condition of anonymity.